surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 >> An intersection of corridors features two stone doors with a lever between them, a sarcophagus in an alcove, and a statue of Kelemvor with a broken seal in its hands.

 Nothing hinders the characters from easily claiming this seal--unless they open the doors first.
-Pulling the lever opens both doors simultaneously, revealing the entrance to {@area 7|Area 7: Side Crypt} as well as this area--a web-filled chamber whose occupants are not happy to be disturbed.
+Pulling the lever opens both doors simultaneously, revealing the entrance to {@area 7|Area 7} as well as this area--a web-filled chamber whose occupants are not happy to be disturbed.

 ### Spider Hunt